alexlee39/cse15l-lab-reports/lab-report-3-week-6.md

 To copy the files from markdown-Parse, and ssh into your account, you need a very long command that I ran in the screenshot below, to ssh into my account and run the corresponding compiling and runnning command for MarkdownParseTest.

 ![SS](/labrep3ss/labrep3p3.3.png)

+For the convenience of your eyes, the command is:

+(scp -r *.java *.md lib/ ieng6:markdownParse; ssh ieng6 "cd markdownParse; /software/CSE/oracle-java-17/jdk-17.0.1/bin/javac -cp
+.:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; /software/CSE/oracle-java-17/jdk-17.0.1/bin/java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest")

+Basically, it copies all the files into the ieng6 server in the markdownParse Directory and runs the javac compiling command and java command to run the jUnit Tests.